How to Price a Cocktail Menu

-When it comes to pricing a cocktail menu, balance is key.
-You don’t want to hear customers constantly complaining that your drinks are too pricey, but you also don’t want to practically give your drinks away for free either.
-Your customers want value for their dollar, but your establishment also has to cover business expenses such as rent, equipment, and labor while still making a profit.
+When figuring out how to price cocktails, balance is key.
+You don’t want customers to complain that your cocktail menu is too pricey, but you also don’t want to give your drinks away for free.
+Customers want value for their dollar, but you also have to cover expenses like rent, equipment, and labor while still making a profit.

 To achieve a balance, you should take careful consideration when deciding how to price cocktails for your bar.
-Here’s how to price a cocktail menu in five steps.
+There are 5 steps to pricing drinks:

 1. Determine how much each drink costs to make

-The first and most important step is figuring out exactly how much each drink costs you to produce.
-This means you need to price out a drink’s individual ingredients and add them together to find out the total cost per drink.
+The first step is to figure out exactly how much each drink costs you to produce.
+This means you need to price out a drink’s individual ingredients and add them together to get the total cost per drink.
 Here’re a cocktail recipe pricing example from a popular Boston bar:

 1.75 oz Old Overholt Rye = $0.78

 0.5 oz Nux Alpina Walnut Liqueur = $0.89